jsbilgi/jsb_realtime_ai/README.md

 ## Using Chainlit - Quick and Dirty
 First, add your API keys in the `.env` file.
 OPENAI, SERP at the very least.
 You can comment out the other tools to get it to work.
+Make sure you read and follow the instructions in [Data/Documents/Readme](./data/documents/readme.md).

+Chainlit.py uses Langchain.

 `chainlit run chainlit.py -w`

+This will open up another URL / Port which you can start using.

+You can also try using the Llamaindex version which loads in PDFs.
+The sample has the FLARE and ReACT papers, but you can upload any PDFs or other types of files to `data/papers`.

+`chainlit run chainlit_papers.py -w`

 This will open up another URL / Port which you can start using.

 ## API Endpoint